MCH8003 : Film Production 2

 Teaching Rationale And Relationship

 The student projects will be the principal module deliverables.
 This will be a show case of the skills and knowledge they have acquired and help to demonstrate their abilities and employability in creative digital media.
-This module is intended to develop their creative, technical and entrepreneurial skills and ensure they are equipped to find employment in the creative industries.
-Or that they can apply new creative processes to their specialist subject areas.
+This module is intended to develop their creative, technical and entrepreneurial skills to equip them to find employment in the creative industries, or that they can apply new creative processes to their specialist subject areas.
 Using a project as the basis of learning outcomes will engage the students with close to real world scenarios and help build their problem solving and creative abilities with the knowledge and techniques they have acquired.
 Students will be encouraged to think out of the box and deliver original project work of professional quality.
 Lectures will be used to deliver knowledge and professional insight so they have a thorough grounding in extended and cross platform digital content.
 The techniques used to deliver effective transmedia will also be covered.
 Seminars will be used to show them examples of the best work in film across cinema, television, internet and mobile.
 Tutorials will be used to familiarise students with the technical aspects of digital delivery.
 Fieldwork sessions will immerse students in the practicalities of research, scripting, location finding and filming.
 Throughout the module, students will be encouraged to think out of the box and deliver original project work of professional quality and creativity.

 The format of resits will be determined by the Board of Examiners